BingHo1013/blogmd/first blog-Han.md

+# All in Open-Source AI

 Author: Han Xiao, Founder & CEO of Jina AI.
+Edited by Bing He.

 In Feb.
 2020, I left Tencent AI and found my startup Jina AI.
 Jina AI is a neural search company that provides cloud-native neural search solutions powered by AI and deep learning.
 On April 28th 2020, we released our core product ***"Jina"*** ; in open source.
 You can use Jina for searching anything: image-to-image, video-to-video, tweet-to-tweet, audio-to-audio, code-to-code, etc. To understand our ambition at Jina AI, I often explain Jina with two analogies.